eliezercm/react-jest-test/README.md

-Studing tests with React using Jest.
+Studying tests with React using Jest.